therealdavids/codeissoftware/_posts/2018-10-06-A-Call-for-Contributors.md

 ### What:
 We're building things, such as:
-- webpages compatable with every browser, and even the GOPHER protocol
+- webpages compatible with every browser, and even the GOPHER protocol
 - webpages that showcase the modern web
 - a fax protocol (leveraging a web service)
 - an SMS chatbot